 We have two long-term, performance-based stock incentive plans, the 1999 LTIP and the 2005 LTIP.
 The 1999 LTIP provided stock options to key employees which vest over five years at the rate of 20% per year.
-Exercise of the options is also contingent on achieving a company specific goal in relation to an industry-related metric prior to December 31, 2008.
+Exercise of the options is also contingent on achieving a company-specific goal in relation to an industry-related metric prior to December 31, 2008.
 The 2005 LTIP provides stock options and restricted performance units, either alone or in combination, which vest over seven years at the rate of 10% per year during the first four years, and at the rate of 20% per year thereafter.
 Exercise of the options is also subject to a performance condition that a company-specific goal is achieved prior to March 31, 2015.

 Contingent compensation related to the 1999 LTIP and the 2005 LTIP will not be recorded in our financial statements unless and until the achievement of the performance condition is probable.
-The competitive nature of the pay TV business and certain other factors can significantly impact achievement of the goal.
-Consequently, while it was determined that achievement of either of the goals was not probable as of March 31, 2008, that assessment could change with respect to either goal at any time.
-In accordance with SFAS 123R, if all of the awards under each plan were vested and each goal had been met during the three months ended March 31, 2008, we would have recorded total non-cash, stock-based compensation expense for our employees as follows:
+The competitive nature of our industry and certain other factors can significantly impact achievement of the goal.
+Consequently, while it was determined that achievement of either of the goals was not probable as of June 30, 2008, that assessment could change with respect to either goal at any time.
+In accordance with SFAS 123R, if all of the awards under each plan were vested and each goal had been met during the six months ended June 30, 2008, we would have recorded total non-cash, stock-based compensation expense for our employees as indicated in the table below.
+If the goals are met and there are unvested options at that time, the vested amounts would be expensed immediately on our Condensed Consolidated Statements of Operations, with the unvested portion recognized ratably over the remaining vesting period.
+During the six months ended June 30, 2008, if we had determined each goal was probable, we would have recorded total non-cash, stock-based compensation expense for our employees as indicated in the table below.